These whoopie pies are so good I could not wait to share them with you!

-Once your cream is silky smooth, you transfer it to a bowl and chill in the refrigerator until firm and spreadable.
+Once your cream is silky smooth, transfer it to a bowl and chill in the refrigerator until firm and spreadable.
 You can speed up the process by placing it in the freezer for about 2 hours.

 Finally, spread a generous amount of chai coconut cream onto half of the cakes and top with the rest.
-This recipe makes about 14 whoopie pies, which is not much actually considering how fast they disappear.
+This recipe makes about 14 whoopie pies, which is not much, actually, considering how fast they disappear.

 If you are a chai tea addict, you will love these pumpkin whoopie pies.
 The coconut cashew cream almost melts in your mouth while still keeping its shape at room temperature, and the cakes have a super tender texture.